kristenvaccaro/antisocial-computing/index.md

 Readings should be completed before the start of class
 Written homeworks are due Friday 5 PM

+Absence Policy: You will receive *3 free missing days* that can used to miss class (due to conference travel/attendance, illness, or any other committments).
+You do not need to contact us in advance to use those days, we will drop your lowest attendance scores.
+If you will miss more than 3 days of class (e.g., you contract COVID and need to quarantine), please contact us ASAP.

 Late Policy: You will receive *5 free late days* that can be used for writing assignments.
 You do not need to contact us in advance to use those late days.
 Beyond those days, you receive a 10% penalty for each day late.

 ## Inclusion Statement